JoseRoca/WinFBX/docs/RichEdit/CRichEditCtrl Class.md

 Gets the starting and ending character positions of the current selection in a rich edit control.
 ```
-FUNCTION GetSel (BYREF dwStartPos AS DWORD, BYREF dwEndPos AS DWORD) AS LONG
+FUNCTION GetSel OVERLOAD (BYREF dwStartPos AS DWORD, BYREF dwEndPos AS DWORD) AS LONG
+FUNCTION GetSel OVERLOAD () AS .POINTL
 ```
 | Parameter  | Description |
 | ---------- | ----------- |